Homepage of the Drug War Philosopher, Brian Quass

 Good morning, Richard.
 1 I received your message on my website.

 I am looking around for free access to the paper that you recommended.
-2 I would be very interested in reading it, though I am afraid it might prove to be a bit of a button-pusher from my point of view – which is great, because that tends to get my thoughts flowing.
+2 I would be very interested in reading it, though I am afraid it might prove to be a bit of a button-pusher from my point of view – which is great, however, because that tends to get my thoughts flowing.
 As I see it, drug use involves the attempt to facilitate "useful" or "desirable" states of mind as the unique drug user would define those terms.
 To understand the reasons for use, we would have to know the user's life story, their genetics, their goals in life, their default biochemistry, their situation in life at the time of use, their risk tolerance, their level of satisfaction with sobriety as they experience it given their past upbringing, etc. etc. In other words, we would have to make an inventory of the human condition, and even then we would necessarily leave out a host of factors about which we know nothing – and perhaps CAN know nothing given the perceptual limits of human beings.
 So I am skeptical of an attempt to throw all drug users into three categories.
 We risk imposing our own unconscious biases on a diverse field.

 Also, the researcher seems to be ignoring drug use for religious purposes – though he or she probably subsumes such use under the category of "tonic."
 That is a schema, however, with which a Vedic imbiber of the Soma juice might have begged to differ.
 8 Finally, the abstract sounds like it was written by a "normal" scientist who was setting out to study another species, as if abstention were a baseline human trait rather than merely a condition prescribed by law in Drug War America.
 I also wonder if the nightly tippler, the morning coffee drinker, and the hourly cigarette smoker are subjected to the scrutiny of the researcher.